Jonathan B. Wiener, JD

 William R. and Thomas L. Perkins Professor of Law

-Professor Wiener has written widely on U.S., European, and international environmental law and risk regulation, including Policy Shock: Recalibrating Risk and Regulation After Oil Spills, Nuclear Accidents, and Financial Crises (Cambridge Univ.
+His publications include the books Policy Shock: Recalibrating Risk and Regulation After Oil Spills, Nuclear Accidents, and Financial Crises (Cambridge Univ.
 Press, 2017, with Ed Balleisen, Lori Bennear, and Kim Krawiec); The Reality of Precaution: Comparing Risk Regulation in the United States and Europe (RFF Press/Earthscan, 2011, with Michael Rogers, James Hammitt, and Peter Sand), Reconstructing Climate Policy (AEI Press 2003, with Richard B. Stewart) and Risk vs. Risk (Harvard Univ.
-Press 1995, with John D. Graham), and articles in diverse journals in law, policy, economics, risk, and science.
+Press 1995, with John D. Graham), and more than 100 articles in diverse journals in law, policy, economics, risk, and science.

-Before coming to Duke in 1994, he served as a senior staff economist at the White House Council of Economic Advisers (CEA), as policy counsel at the White House Office of Science and Technology Policy (OSTP), and as a special assistant at the US Department of Justice (DOJ) Environment and Natural Resources Division, during both the first Bush and Clinton administrations.
-He helped draft the first IPCC report (1990), helped negotiate the Framework Convention on Climate Change, attended the Rio Earth Summit in 1992, and helped draft Executive Order 12866 on Regulatory Review (1993).
+Before coming to Duke in 1994, he served at the White House Council of Economic Advisers (CEA), the White House Office of Science and Technology Policy (OSTP), and the US Department of Justice (DOJ) Environment and Natural Resources Division, during both the first Bush and Clinton administrations.
+He helped draft the first IPCC report (1990), helped negotiate the Framework Convention on Climate Change (1990-92), attended the Rio Earth Summit (1992), and helped draft Executive Order 12866 on Regulatory Review (1993).
 He clerked for Judge (later U.S. Supreme Court Justice) Stephen G. Breyer on the U.S. Court of Appeals in Boston in 1988-89, and for Chief Judge Jack B. Weinstein on the U.S. District Court, EDNY in 1987-88.
 He received his A.B. in economics (1984) and J.D.
 (1987) from Harvard University.